jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 `auth.password`: the password of the API Manager user

-Once all data gathered, this section should looks like:
+Once all data is gathered, this section should looks like:

 ```
 apimanager: